Coe targets doping after winning IAAF presidency

 “I will maintain that to the very highest level of vigilance.”

-The plan to establish an independent anti-doping agency was one of the central pledges in a campaign that has taken Coe 700,000 kilometers around the world.
+The plan to establish an independent anti-doping agency was one of the central pledges in a campaign that has taken Coe 700,000 kilometres around the world.

 “There is a universal problem with (doping) in sport.
-We recognize that and we’ve been in the lead role as long as I’ve been in the sport,” he said.
+We recognise that and we’ve been in the lead role as long as I’ve been in the sport,” he said.

 “I think an independent system is what we need to close down any thought that we are doing anything other than being entirely vigilant about that.”